 I’m exaggerating–a little.
 Test security requirements are so bizarre teachers are told they’re not allowed to so much as look at the tests, nor may they discuss them in the slightest way, with students, each other, or with another living being.
 Yet they are required to handle them, somehow ensure that students are working on the right parts of the tests, and have filled out the right parts of the answer sheets in the right ways.
 We’re required to do “active monitoring,” which consists of wandering endlessly about the room during half day or full day testing sessions not looking at the tests we’re supposed to look at while not looking at them.
 This apparently makes sense to educrats.

 Eventually, the state will release prior tests, and only then, with careful detective work, can we piece together what is actually required to pass the tests, and the best tactics.
 Unfortunately in Texas, since each year’s tests differ greatly, we are significantly handicapped in passing on effective test-taking tactics to students.
-This is why there is a multi-million dollar industry aimed at improving SAT test scores.
+This is why there is a billion dollar industry aimed at improving SAT test scores.
 Simply by knowing the best tactics for each portion of the SAT—and by engaging in correct practice–one can dramatically increase their score.
+The same companies that produce the MHSTs also produce, at great cost, materials to prepare kids to pass the tests.

 “Are teachers not given a set of goals a class is supposed to meet and a teaching plan developed to reach those goals?
 So is your argument against the metrics these tests are measuring or against using a test to measure whether your teaching plan achieves the goals of the class?”